What is AASE?

 The AASE framework

-The idea is that the apprenticeship takes two years to complete and is made up of three components.
+The idea is that the apprenticeship takes 15 months to complete and is made up of three components.
 The overall apprenticeship will be awarded by Skills Active (the Sector Skills Council for Active Leisure and Learning established by employers in Sport and Recreation, Health and Fitness) after all three components have been completed.

 Background to the AASE programme